Skip to main content

 The guidance encourages reporting BEC attempts to law enforcement such as Action Fraud.

-Adam Byford, CCO, Beyond Encryption
+Adam Byford, COO, Beyond Encryption (Mailock)

-Implementing the New Guidance: Challenges and Best Practices
+Implementing the Guidance: Challenges and Best Practices

 1. Secure Leadership Buy-In